 Top It Off

-Another way to pair the leopard print trend with pieces you already own in your closet is going with a top.
+Another way to pair this animal print trend with pieces you already own in your closet is going with a top.
 Although I love a good leopard print t-shirt, I personally think going with a blouse in the print gives you even more versatility with the piece.
 Blouses are so easy to dress up for the office, or wore casual with jeans and loafers.

 Shop: H&M Long-Sleeved Blouse, $29.99